Locus Robotics vs SuperAGI

 - Real-time analytics — Provides operational insights and performance metrics

-- Agent Runtime — Core component for running AI agents.
+- Agent Runtime — Core engine to run autonomous AI agents

 - Improves warehouse picking productivity significantly